shaimole/SAACO3/computing/EC2.md

 - Can attach mac adress
 - Can attach and detach from instance
 - Bound by AZ
+### EFA Elastic Fabric Adapter
+- use to accelerate high performance computing by providing os bypacc hardware interface

+### ENA Elastic Network Adapter
+- use for high performance networking capabilitiies
+- slower than efa

 ## EC2 Hibernate
 - Standby for EC2, ram is saved